sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 Mtl (material template library)

+## Fractals

+Fractal Dimensions: Measures how detail a fractal is

 ### Particle Systems

 Common to model particle obeying Newtonian physics, where f = ma and force and acceleration and 3D vectors.
 The state of each particle is described by its position and velocity, where velocity can be though of as the derivative of position with respect to time.